 Onshore oil reserves are those found on land, such as the Cambay Basin and Assam fields in India, while offshore oil reserves lie beneath the seabed, like the Mumbai High and KG-D6 basins.
 As onshore fields mature and deplete, offshore reserves are increasingly important for meeting global and national energy demands.

-Distribution of Offshore Oil Reserves
+Geographical Distribution of Off-shore Reserves

 Answer Length